CumulusNetworks/docs/content/cumulus-linux-517/Layer-2/Link-Layer-Discovery-Protocol.md

 - You cannot enable application priority TLV transmission on bonds.
 - You can configure a maximum of 10 application TLV priorities on the switch.
 - Cumulus Linux can send a maximum of 10 application priority TLVs in an LLDP PDU.
-- You can enable application priority TLV transmission globally only; application priority TLV transmission does not support profiles.
+- By default, DCBX application priority policy is enabled but the switch transmits the TLV only when application priority configuration exists on the interface.
 {{%/notice%}}

 The following example sets the application priority of iSCSI traffic to 3 in the application priority TLV sent in LLDP PDUs on swp1.